digital-asset/daml/docs/source/daml-repl/index.rst

 If your ledger requires an authorization token you can pass it via ``--access-token-file``.

-Using Daml REPL to convert to JSON
+Using Daml REPL to Convert to JSON
 ==================================

 Using the ``:json`` command you can encode serializable Daml expressions as